 - She added some water to dilute the mixture.

-- They will arrive any day now.
+- They think he will die in the hospital bed any day now.

 The verb must agree with the noun that follows any or some.

-(Singular countable noun is followed by singular verb.)
+(Singular countable noun takes a verb.)

 (Plural countable noun is followed by plural verb.)